G0SSY/screenwriter-example/README.md

 # Screenwriter Example Project
 This is the Example Project for the Unreal Engine 4 Plugin Screenwriter.

-The project contains three maps in the "Screenwriter" content folder.
+The project contains four maps in the "Screenwriter" content folder.

 * CutsceneExample - Contains a single "triggered" cutscene assuming control of an NPC
 * DialogueExample - Contains an "approachable" NPC that, when interacted with, intiates a Dialogue that the player participates in.
+* FirstPersoneExample - As above, excpet using a First Person Character perspective.
 * InteractiveActExample - A scene with a UI for sending the controlled NPC between a series of points, demonstrating the "Branching" capability of the Plugin.

 ## Usage
-To run this project, you will first need to purchase the Screenwriter plugin from the Unreal Engine Marketplace: com.epicgames.launcher://ue/marketplace/content/c636fa758b3f4ad29d9f9c4c15c81f02.
+To run this project, you will first need to purchase the plugin: [Screenwriter - UE4 Marketplace](https://www.unrealengine.com/marketplace/screenwriter)

-The Project was created in Unreal Engine 4.17, and so will be compatible with any version from it onwards.
-Unfortunately you will need to upgrade from prior versions to use this Project.
+The Project is currently maintained in Unreal Engine 4.18.
+See the Git Repository Tags for previous engine versions, but note that these will not be guaranteed to work.